cjphillips4/CS400/README.md

 # CS400
-This breanch holds my code for our team's graph project.
+This branch holds my code for our team's graph project.
+I worked as the data wrangler in this project.
 We created a projected that takes in a list of stops and routes for a bus and puts them into a graph.
 This allows the user to find the best ways to navigate Madison.
+I was personally responsible for making a csv of bus stop and bus routes.
+I was also responsible for creating java files that read these csv files and sent them to the backend.